When Trumble made 'em tumble

 Thomas Odoyo, born today, was the first player from a non-Test playing team to achieve the double of 1500 runs and 100 wickets in ODIs.
-For several years he formed a reliable new-ball partnership with Martin Suji, and in 1997-98 he shared in a then-world record ODI stand for the seventh-wicket, of 119, with his brother Tony against Zimbabwe.
+For several years he formed a reliable new-ball partnership with Martin Suji, and in 1997-98 he shared in a then-world record ODI stand of 119 for the seventh-wicket with his brother Tony against Zimbabwe.
 His consistent performances led to him winning the inaugural ICC Associate ODI Player of the Year in 2007.

-Though he made a century on first-class debut Kieron Pollard, born today, is better known for his Twenty20 exploits.
+Though he made a century on first-class debut Kieron Pollard, born today, is better known for his T20 batting exploits, and some eye-popping catches on the boundary.
 In fact, that first hundred included 11 fours and seven sixes.
-Pollard made his one-day debut in the 2007 World Cup and then secured a US$750,000 IPL contract with the Mumbai Indians.
-But for all his big-hitting he only scored his first one-day hundred in his 51st match, in 2011.
-The year before that Pollard, along with Dwayne Bravo, did as many feared, and turned down a West Indies central contract so he could play in Twenty20 leagues around the world.
-Apart from the IPL, Pollard looks in at Australia's Big Bash, England's Twenty20 Cup and the Bangladesh Premier League.
+Pollard made his one-day debut in the 2007 World Cup and then secured a US$750,000 IPL contract with Mumbai Indians.
+But for all his big hitting he only scored his first one-day hundred in his 51st match, in 2011.
+The year before that Pollard, along with Dwayne Bravo, did as many feared, and turned down a West Indies central contract so he could play in T20 leagues around the world.
+He was part of West Indies' World T20-winning squad in 2012 but not 2016.
+Apart from the IPL, Pollard looks in at the CPL, the Big Bash, England's T20 Cup, the BPL, and the PSL.

 Against MCC, Sussex's Jesse Hide became only the fourth man to take four wickets in four balls - and the first to do so at Lord's.
-He was not the last to do so at Lord's, though: Frederick Martin achieved the feat for MCC against Derbyshire in 1895, and 12 years later Albert Trott did it in his benefit game, for Middlesex and Somerset.
-Just for good measure, Trott took another hat-trick in the same innings.
+He was not the last to do so at Lord's, though: Frederick Martin achieved the feat for MCC against Derbyshire in 1895, and 12 years later Albert Trott did it in his benefit game, for Middlesex and Somerset (a game in which he also took another hat-trick in the same innings).

 The day Mark Lavine, a Barbadian-born allrounder, died after he suffered a heart attack in the Birmingham League.
 A cousin of Gordon Greenidge, Lavine made his first-class debut for Barbados in 1992-93.
 He later settled in South Africa.